The One Minute Apology

 - A powerful way to make things better.

 - A manipulative technique for getting what you want.

 This is a rare book exploring a very important subject – poorly understood and hardly bothered.
-I will start with the most important issue that is,
+I will start with the most important issue which is,

 - “The toughest part of Apologizing is realizing and admitting that you were wrong.”

 - The power of the one-minute apology is deeper than just words.

 - The core of most problems is the truth you don’t want to face.